 In order to check whether a resource has been created by a client with

-, it is sufficient to test if
+a known CLIENTID, it is sufficient to test if

-(resource-id AND NOT mask) == base
+(resource-id AND NOT mask) == base.

 The extension uses only the errors specified in the X core protocol.